 You will need at least 5 gallons of drywall compound and an empty 5-gallon bucket to mix it in.
 To ensure an even mixture, transfer approximately half of the drywall compound into the empty bucket, adding 20 oz of water into both buckets to top off the compound.
+If you desire a different consistency, check the compound bag's mixing instructions or search online for other recommended compound-to-water ratios to use.
 Attach a ribbon mixer bit to your drill, using the drill to mix the water into the drywall compound.
 Be sure to add the remainder of the water slowly in order to achieve a smooth and creamy consistency.
 Once finished, your compound should be about the thickness of a milkshake.

 Pour your drywall compound mixture into an empty paint tray.
 Using a medium-sized nap paint roller, connect the frame to a long painter's pole in order to reach the ceiling.
 Dip the roller and shake off the excess compound, and then begin to apply an even layer of drywall compound to your ceiling.
 Be sure to start in a corner, rolling back and forth from the wall back out.
 The drywall compound should be layered just thick enough to get a good texture pattern without dripping off your ceiling.
 Only cover a 6x6-foot section at a time unless you have someone to help you.
 This prevents the drywall compound from drying out before you can stomp the texture in.
 Use consistent pressure while rolling, as this creates a more uniform look when texturing.